kabbo109/js-search-filter-list/README.md

-# js-search-filter-list
+# JS Search Filter List

-Search and filter list using JavaScript
+A simple search filter list built using JavaScript.

+This project demonstrates real-time filtering of list items.